Tigranakert of Artsakh: History

 Primary sources first make mention of Tigranakert in the seventh century, stating that there were actually two such cities with the same name in the province of Utik.
 Archaeologists and historians have managed to date the founding of the first one to the 120s–80s B.C., during the reign of either King Tigranes I, or his son and successor King Tigranes the Great.
 Robert Hewsen has questioned the attribution to Tigranes II, as no coins or inscriptions bearing his name have been uncovered yet and the identification of the remains rests on the local name for the site.
 The ruins of the second Tigranakert have yet to be uncovered, although it is believed to have been located in the district of Gardman.
 Tigranakert was the site of a battle in the spring of 625 AD, between the Byzantine emperor Heraclius (r.
 610–641) and a Sasanian force, which resulted in the defeat of the latter.
 The site has inscriptions in both Armenian and Greek dating back to the 5th and 7th centuries.

 After the demise of the first Tigranakert in the early Middle Ages, the name of the city was preserved and used continuously in local geographic lore as Tngrnakert, Tarnakert, Taraniurt, Tarnagiurt, and Tetrakerte.
 In the 1740s–50s, Shahbulag Castle was built on the site of Tigranakert by the Turkic warlord Panah Ali.
 It was de facto under the control of the self-proclaimed Republic of Artsakh as part of its Askeran Province until being handed over to Azerbaijan, along with the rest of the Aghdam District as a part of the 2020 Nagorno-Karabakh ceasefire agreement.
 According to Hamlet Petrosyan, an Armenian archeologist and historian who headed the archeological expedition at Tigranakert, Azerbaijan shelled Tigranakert several times during the 2020 Nagorno-Karabakh war.
+In January 2024, it was reported that a facility resembling an internment camp had been built in the immediate vicinity of the archaeological site.